 Quoting Heraclitus, Plato reminds us that “you cannot step twice into the same river,” the passing water a metaphor for the implacable effect of the passage of time on all living beings.
 The people photographed in Passages over the course of forty years are no longer as they once were, indeed none of us is.
 The photographs preserve a moment that is gone.

 The children have all grown and some of the others are no longer with us.
-They are portraits of people I have known or whom I have crossed in my travels.
-In some cases, accidentally captured, in others they are a documentary record of friends and neighbours, people of whom I retain fond and meaningful memories, such as the Berber fishermen in the Moroccan desert or my neighbours in the little Peruvian village I lived near during some years.
+These are photographs of people I have known or whom I have crossed in my travels.
+Some of the images are accidental, fortuitous shots taken in my wanderings.
+In others, they are a documentary record of friends and neighbours, people of whom I retain fond and meaningful memories, such as the Berber fishermen in the Moroccan desert or my neighbours in the little Peruvian village I lived near during some years.